Ferris-Labs/site-draft/content/en/docs/User Guide/Executor.md

 - at a scheduled time (intervals)
 - as a reaction to an event

 It allows users to use their locally tested scripts without changes or need to learn complex DL (description language).
-Together with Git integration it gives possibility to easily deploy and test new versions of code in an agile way with changes being applied immediately.
+Together with a Git integration it gives the possibility to easily deploy and test new versions of code in an agile way with changes being applied immediately.
 Packages can be configurable and parametrised which makes them reusable for similar jobs.
 Events package triggering allows users to run multiple packages in parallel as a reaction to the same event.

 ### Executor (Executions)